Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 event.rocks(getter: RocksGetter): void
 ```

-- `.getWorldSeed()`{: .language-javascript }: Returns the seed of the world the chunk data provider is being applied to
+- `.getWorldSeed()`{: .language-javascript .m-link #chunk-data-provider-seed }: Returns the seed of the world the chunk data provider is being applied to
-- `.partial(gen: BiConsumer<ChunkData, ChunkAccess>)`{: .language-javascript }: Sets the calculation for the information required to promote a chunk's `ChunkData` to `PARTIAL`{:.e}.
+- `.partial(gen: BiConsumer<ChunkData, ChunkAccess>)`{: .language-javascript .m-link #chunk-data-provider-partial }: Sets the calculation for the information required to promote a chunk's `ChunkData` to `PARTIAL`{:.e}.
 Accepts a callback with two parameters and no return value.
 If not set, or `#generatePartial`{:.m} is never called, the chunk data will be [filled with zero values](https://github.com/Notenoughmail/KubeJS-TFC/blob/1.20.1/src/main/java/com/notenoughmail/kubejs_tfc/util/implementation/worldgen/KubeChunkDataGenerator.java#L30-L36).
 The parameters are:
-    - `data: ChunkData`{: .language-javascript }: TFC's [ChunkData](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/chunkdata/ChunkData.java). `#generatePartial`{:.m} should be called here. `#generateFull`{:.m} *can* be called here, but there is no guarantee that the chunk will have access to heightmaps during this callback.
-The parameters for `#generatePartial`{:.m} are:
+    - `data: ChunkData`{: .language-javascript }: TFC's [ChunkData](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/chunkdata/ChunkData.java). `.generatePartial(...)`{:.m} should be called here. `.generateFull(...)`{:.m} *can* be called here, but there is no guarantee that the chunk will have access to heightmaps during this callback.
+The parameters for `.generatePartial(...)`{:.m} are:
         - `rainfallLayer: LerpFloatLayer`{: .language-javascript }: A [LerpFloatLayer]({% link kubejs_tfc/1.20.1/bindings/misc.md %}#lerp-float-layer) of the yearly average rainfall at the corners of the chunk.
 Used in TFC's climate model to determine the rainfall at a position
         - `temperatureLayer: LerpFloatLayer`{: .language-javascript }: A [LerpFloatLayer]({% link kubejs_tfc/1.20.1/bindings/misc.md %}#lerp-float-layer) of the yearly average temperature at the corners of the chunk.
 Used by TFC's climate model to determine the average temperature at a position
         - `forestType: ForestType`{: .language-javascript }: The forest type of the chunk, may be `none`{:.e}, `sparse`{:.e}, `edge`{:.e}, `normal`{:.e}, or `old_growth`{:.e}
         - `.forestWeirdness: number`{: .language-javascript }: A number, in the range [0, 1], for the 'weirdness' of forests in the chunk.
 Used by TFC's forest configured feature
         - `.forestDensity: number`{: .language-javascript }: A number, in the range [0, 1], for the density of the forests in the chunk.
 Used by TFC's forest configured feature
     - `chunk: ChunkAccess`{: .language-javascript }: The chunk data is being generated for. **Note**: Heightmap access is not guaranteed during this callback
-- `.full(gen: BiConsumer<ChunkData, ChunkAccess>)`{: .language-javascript }: Sets the calculation for the information required to promote the chunks `ChunkData` from `PARTIAL`{:.e} to `FULL`{:.e}.
+- `.full(gen: BiConsumer<ChunkData, ChunkAccess>)`{: .language-javascript .m-link #chunk-data-provider-full }: Sets the calculation for the information required to promote the chunks `ChunkData` from `PARTIAL`{:.e} to `FULL`{:.e}.
 Accepts a callback with two parameters and no return value.
 If not set, or `#generateFull` is never called, the data will be promoted with [values matching the `ocean_floor_wg` heightmap for surface heights and 20 less than the quart average of the surface heights](https://github.com/Notenoughmail/KubeJS-TFC/blob/1.20.1/src/main/java/com/notenoughmail/kubejs_tfc/util/implementation/worldgen/KubeChunkDataGenerator.java#L37-L57).
 The parameters are:
     - `data: ChunkData`{: .language-javascript }: TFC's [ChunkData](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/chunkdata/ChunkData.java). `#generateFull`{:.m} should be called here and the chunk is guaranteed to have access to heightmaps during this callback.
 The parameters for `#generateFull`{:.m} are:
         - `surfaceHeight: int[256]`{: .language-javascript }: An array of integer values of size 256 (16 * 16; `BlockPos` resolution) representing the surface height of the world.
 Value indexes are `x + 16 * z` where `x` and `z` are the local x and z coordinates within the chunk and are in the range [0, 15].
 This is where the `surfaceY` parameter of a `RocksGetter`{:.f} callback is sources from.
         - `.aquiferSurfaceHeight: int[16]`{: .language-javascript }: An array of integer values of size 16 (4 * 4; `QuartPos` resolution) representing the height of aquifer surfaces.
 Only used by [TFCAquifer](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/TFCAquifer.java)s
     - `chunk: ChunkAccess`{: .language-javascript }: The chunk data is being generated for
-- `.erosionalAquifer(aquifer: Function<ChunkAccess, Aquifer>)`{: .language-javascript}: Sets the calculation for the `Aquifer` of a given chunk.
+- `.erosionalAquifer(aquifer: Function<ChunkAccess, Aquifer>)`{: .language-javascript .m-link #chunk-data-provider-aquifer }: Sets the calculation for the `Aquifer` of a given chunk.
 This aquifer is used by TFC's erosion feature to place subterranean liquids.
 Accepts a callback with one parameter and a return value.
 If not set, an aquifer that only fills air will be returned.
 The parameters are:
     - `chunk: ChunkAccess`{: .language-javascript }: The chunk the aquifer is being generated for
     - `return: Aquifer`{: .language-javascript }: An `Aquifer`.
 See [TFCAquifer](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/TFCAquifer.java) for TFC's implementation.
-- `.rocks(getter: RocksGetter)`{: .language-javascript }: Sets the Calculation for the `RockSettings` at a position.
+- `.rocks(getter: RocksGetter)`{: .language-javascript .m-link #chunk-data-provider-rocks }: Sets the Calculation for the `RockSettings` at a position.
 Used by several configured feature types to determine what blocks to place.
 Accepts a callback with 6 parameters and a return value.
 If not set, or when null is returned, a `RockSettings` made entirely of air is returned.
 The parameters are:
     - `x: number`{: .language-javascript }: A number, the x coordinate
     - `y: number`{: .language-javascript }: A number, the y coordinate
     - `z: number`{: .language-javascript }: A number, the z coordinate